hyazinthh/vulkanRT/README.md

 Requires the Vulkan SDK to build, $(VULKAN_SDK) should point to the root directory (containing Bin, Include, etc.)

 ## shaderc
 We need shaderc to compile GLSL to SPIR-V. The Vulkan SDK comes with shaderc but only provides a release library.
-The debug libraries have to be built manually using the provided Visual Studio solution (make sure to set x64).
+The debug libraries have to be built manually using CMake which generates a Visual studio solution (make sure to set x64).
 Build the \*\_combined projects and move shaderc_combined.lib to  $(VULKAN_SDK)/Lib/shaderc_combined_debug.lib.